programminghistorian/ph-submissions/en/drafts/originals/teach-history-and-languages-with-strategy-game.md

 Playing the game with the UI set to the language that the class is learning and/or with civilizations who are entirely crafted in that language probably would be the most enjoyable way to do linguistic practice together as a class.

 Combining translation work with gameplay could make a compelling learning scenario.
-For example, students learning Latin might work toward bringing the half-finished Latin translation of the UI to completion for one portion of a class period and then play as the Romans (who have finished in-game Latin) for another.
+For example, students learning Latin might work toward bringing the half-finished Latin translation of the UI to completion for one portion of a class period, and then play as the Romans (who have finished in-game Latin) for another.
 Thus, they would be engaging Latin by writing it (tactilely), reading it (visually), and hearing it (aurally), as well as (presumably) by speaking it aloud (orally) with each other and the instructor.[^5]

-## Customizing 0 A.D. for Educational Use
+# Customizing 0 A.D. for Educational Use

 One aspect of 0 A.D. that makes it compelling for educational use is that the game itself is fully customizable.
 Here, I introduce you to three of the main ways to transform the game into a customized tool for your own didactic purposes, from simplest to most challenging: finding and installing community gameplay modifications, importing real-world geographic data to create a realistic historical scenario, and building a modification from scratch.

-### Installing Community Gameplay Modifications
+## Installing Community Gameplay Modifications

 The easiest way to customize 0 A.D. for your class is to make use of prepackaged community gameplay modifications (mods).
 At any point in time, you may find dozens to hundreds of mods hosted at various places on the Web that are compatible with the most recent game release.
 Since 0 A.D. was founded by game modifiers (modders), the game has been built from scratch in such a way that installing and using those mods is straightforward.

 In fact, 0 A.D. comes with a built-in mod installer with click-to-install community mods that the game's makers [have verified for safety](https://gitea.wildfiregames.com/0ad/0ad/wiki/Mod_Verification_Process) and uploaded to [mod.io's 0 A.D. set](https://mod.io/g/0ad).
 After launching the game, from the main menu, click "Settings," then "Mod Selection," then click "Download Mods" (on the bottom task bar), and then click "Accept" (for mod.io's Terms of Service) to be greeted with the full list.
 Then, click on a mod, and click "Download."
 To enable the mod(s) that you desire to use, click on each one in the top menu of available mods, and then click "Enable" on the bottom task bar.
 Finally, click "Save and Restart" to relaunch the game with the mod(s) of your choosing ready for use.

-#### Two Recommended Mods
+### Two Recommended Mods

 Two regularly updated, featureful mods that are available in the game's built-in mod.io menu and that might be of particular interest to you as a reader of the Programming Historian are [Community Maps 2](https://github.com/0ad-matters/community-maps-2) and [Delenda Est](https://github.com/JustusAvramenko/delenda_est).